-Advanced settings editing
+Advanced editing of settings

 Program's configuration is stored in conf.txt file and last known good configuration (successfully loading) is saved in conflastgood.txt and it is automatically used to restore previously working state if conf.txt fails to load.
 If even last working configuration fails, PeaZip will load pre-set values and save a new standard configuration file.